 And if you like science, one thing you'll find is that Milan has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-As is often the case in a small city, Milan doesn't have a public transportation system that people use for their commute.
+Milan is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Milan who are college-educated is close to the national average for all communities of 21.84%: 19.86% of the adults in Milan have a bachelor's degree or advanced degree.
+The education level of Milan citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.86% of adults 25 and older in Milan have a college degree.

 The per capita income in Milan in 2022 was $25,573, which is low income relative to Minnesota, and lower middle income relative to the rest of the US.
 This equates to an annual income of $102,292 for a family of four.
 However, Milan contains both very wealthy and poor people as well.